 Subsequent Presentation Authorized: A Compatriot may receive this medal multiple times.
 A bronze oak leaf cluster may be presented for each additional ten (10) new members sponsored by a Liberty Medal holder as a first-line sponsor.
-A recipient of ten bronze oak leaf clusters may be presented a silver oak leaf cluster to wear in lieu of the bronze clusters.
-A recipient of ten silver oak leaf clusters may be presented a gold oak leaf cluster to wear in lieu of the silver clusters.
+The certificate presented with oak leaf clusters will specify the total number of new members sponsored to qualify for the last oak leaf cluster presented (i.e. Bronze Liberty Medal - Oak Leaf Cluster - 20 new members).

 Special Arrangement of Oak Leaf Clusters: Oak leaf clusters are displayed on the ribbon of the medal.
-If more than one oak leaf cluster has been awarded they should be arranged, as nearly as possible, like the stars on the Betsy Ross flag, with gold or silver clusters, if any, occupying the upper and dexter places of honor (the right of the wearer).
+If more than one oak leaf cluster has been awarded, they should be arranged, as nearly as possible, like the stars on the Betsy Ross flag.